MitchellMaliglig/MitchellMaliglig/README.md

 I'm Mitchell Maliglig, a web developer in the Los Angeles Area.

 ## 💬 About Me
-- 🌱 I plan on learning React Native in the future to learn mobile app development.
+- 🌱 I'm currently learning React Native to learn mobile app development.
-- ↔️ I'm currently looking for a front-end, back-end, or full-stack position using the PERN stack.
+- ↔️ I'm looking for a front-end, back-end, or full-stack position using the PERN stack.
 - ⚡ I enjoy playing video games and listening to music during my spare time.

 ## 🛠️ Technologies & Tools